Red Lights and Top Tips

 Top Tip 3: Bring wellies.
 Leave your white trainers at home.

 Top Tip 4: Did we mention dress in layers?
 We have been as low as -12C during spring.
-Autumn's tend to be somewhat milder, but can still be frosty.
+Autumn tends to be somewhat milder, but can still be frosty.